St Patrick's College, Strathfield: College crest

-Sexual Abuse Cases
+Sexual abuse cases

-In 2014, Brother Desmond Eric Richards pled guilty to assaulting four boys in New South Wales in the 1970s and 1980s, including one student at St Patrick's College while he worked there.
+In 2014, Brother Desmond Eric Richards pleaded guilty to assaulting four boys in New South Wales in the 1970s and 1980s, including one student at St Patrick's College while he worked there.

 Alumni

 St Patrick's alumni are traditionally known as "Old Boys".

 The reinvigoration of the St Patrick's College Old Boys’ Association (SPOB) in 2016 provides a contact point for several different Old Boy sporting clubs like Cricket, Rugby and Football and other special interest groups such as returned servicemen, careers and the Vestra Bursary Fund.

 St Patrick's Rugby Club

 St Patrick's Rugby Club was established in 1964 as a rugby league club as that was the code of football played at the college at the time.
 In 1965 the college changed to rugby union, and the club followed suit the following year and entered the Western Suburbs Under 20 competition.
 The club originally played in a white jersey with a black collar and now plays in a black jumper with a gold collar, as does the college First XV.
 The club plays in the New South Wales Suburban Rugby Union and has won four club championships and two first-grade premierships.
-Since its promotion to Kentwell Cup First Division in 1974 is one of only two clubs to never have been relegated.
+Since its promotion to Kentwell Cup First Division in 1974, St Patrick's Rugby Club is one of only two clubs to never have been relegated.
 The club plays its home games at Hudson Park, Strathfield.